-With a myriad fish and flashy colors, our Polynesian Reef will transport you to an ocean paradise.
-This exhibit is designed to showcase the sea life of thousands of small, picturesque islands in the Western and South Pacific.
-With 65,000 gallons of saltwater, it’s the second largest tank in the Oklahoma Aquarium.
+Our Polynesian Reef will transport you to an ocean paradise with a myriad of fish and flashy colors.
+This exhibit is designed to showcase the sea life of thousands of small, picturesque islands in the western and South Pacific.
+With 65,000 gallons of saltwater, it’s the second-largest tank in the Oklahoma Aquarium.

 More than 50 species of fish comprise our Polynesian Reef.
 These fish include several species of angelfish, damselfish, tang, wrasse, butterflyfish, triggerfish, rabbitfish, hogfish, grouper, parrotfish, and more!
-Two green moray eels (Gymnothorax funebris) swim around a sunken ship in part of the exhibit.
+A green moray eel swims around a sunken ship in part of the exhibit.
 Green moray eels can grow longer than eight feet, though most are around six feet long.
-Just like their relative, the honeycomb moray eel, a green moray eel has two sets of jaws!
+Just like its relative, the honeycomb moray eel, a green moray eel has two sets of jaws!
 The top jaw grabs the food and the jaw behind it delivers food from the first jaw to the stomach.

-Coral thrives in shallow waters where sunlight can reach their polyps, which are the individual animals that make up coral.
+Coral thrives in shallow waters where sunlight can reach their polyps, which are the individual animals that makeup coral.
 They need this sunlight because they rely on symbiotic algae to photosynthesize and create energy for the coral.
 In exchange, the symbiotic algae get to live safely within the coral’s tissues.
-These symbiotic algae along with chromophores (including fluorescent proteins) give the coral their magnificent colors.
-When corals are stressed they may lose their symbiotic algae and therefore their color.
-This phenomenon, known as bleaching, can be caused by a variety of stressors including fluctuations in water temperature, nutrients, irradiation, or pollutants.
-Once a coral is bleached it may die if it does not recruit symbiotic algae back.
+These symbiotic algae and chromophores (including fluorescent proteins) give the coral their magnificent colors.
+When corals are stressed, they may lose their symbiotic algae and, therefore, their color.
+This phenomenon, known as bleaching, can be caused by various stressors, including fluctuations in water temperature, nutrients, irradiation, or pollutants.
+Once a coral is bleached, it may die if it does not recruit symbiotic algae back.

-Unfortunately, many of the stressors responsible for bleaching events are the direct result of human activity, and this is a tremendous issue for many reasons.
+Unfortunately, many of the stressors responsible for bleaching events directly result from human activity, which is a massive issue for many reasons.
 First of all, coral reefs are one of the most important marine habitats.
 Though they make up only 1% of our oceans, coral reefs are home to 25% of all marine life.
 Secondly, reefs are essential to humans.
 They act as a barrier to dangerously high tides, and their biodiversity generates millions of dollars for commercial fishing and the tourism industry.
 Without protection, it is estimated that coral reefs could be functionally extinct by the year 2040.
 Thankfully, this is a preventable fate.
-The Oklahoma Aquarium has already begun making strides towards protecting our reefs by conducting innovative research on stress related fluorescence in corals.
+The Oklahoma Aquarium has already begun making strides towards protecting our reefs by conducting innovative research on stress-related fluorescence in corals.
 But you don’t have to be a scientist to help save our reefs.
 There are plenty of choices we all make in our daily lives that can improve the health of our oceans.
 Visit our conservation resources page to learn about how you can take action to help protect coral reefs.

-The green moray eel gets its name from its color, but the skin is actually brown.
-They only appear green because they are covered in a mucus with a yellowish tint.
+- The green moray eel gets its name from its color, but the skin is brown.
+They only appear green because they are covered in mucus with a yellowish tint.
 This mucus allows them to creep into tight spaces along reefs without damaging their skin.